 Want to grow a cashew tree in your garden?
-But for growing cashew nuts tree you’ll need to acquire some basic growing and planting information that is given below in this article.
+This article has all the basic growing and planting information for your help.

 Cashew nuts growing is easy, but it requires a more specific environment and growing conditions.
-If you can provide that environment then you can grow your cashew tree and enjoy the nuts and fresh fruits that are called cashew apple, throughout the year.
+If you can provide that environment, then you can plant a cashew tree and enjoy the nuts and fresh fruits that are known as cashew apple.

 USDA Zones — 10 – 11